ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/BuildSRW.rst

 The last few lines of the console output should include ``[100%] Built target ufs-weather-model``, indicating that the UFS Weather Model executable has been built successfully.

 After running ``devbuild.sh``, the executables listed in :numref:`Table %s <ExecDescription>` should appear in the ``ufs-srweather-app/exec`` directory.
+If the application built properly, users may configure and run an experiment.
+Users have a few options:

+#.
+Proceed to :numref:`Section %s: Quick Start Guide <NCQuickstart>` for a quick overview of the workflow steps.
+#.
+Try the :ref:`SRW App Tutorials <Tutorial>` (good for new users!).
+#.
+For detailed information on running the SRW App, including optional tasks like plotting and verification, users can refer to :numref:`Section %s: Running the SRW App <RunSRW>`.

-If the application built properly, users may continue to :numref:`Section %s <RunSRW>` to configure and run an experiment.
-If the ``devbuild.sh`` build method does *not* work, or if users are not on a supported machine, they will have to manually set up the environment and build the SRW App binaries with CMake as described in :numref:`Section %s <CMakeApproach>`.
+If the ``devbuild.sh`` build method did *not* work, or if users are not on a supported machine, they will have to manually set up the environment and build the SRW App binaries with CMake as described in :numref:`Section %s <CMakeApproach>`.

 .. _ExecDescription: